ovh/docs/pages/cloud/private-cloud/private_gateway/guide.en-gb.md

 - **ip** & **netmask**: the IP address and netmask for the private gateway
 - **portgroup**: the PortGroup name for vRack connexion.

-To be used in the following API calls.
+These elements will be used in the following API calls.

 Start activation with: